mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 This stacks with the self-maintenance enhancement option.
-A robot properly shut down and packaged for long-term storage increases these periods by a further 12x, meaning a properly stored robot with a basic self- maintenance enhancement only requires maintenance every 1,728 years and if missed, will check for malfunctions every 144 years.
+A robot properly shut down and packaged for long-term storage increases these periods by a further 12x, meaning a properly stored robot with a basic self-maintenance enhancement only requires maintenance every 1,728 years and if missed, will check for malfunctions every 144 years.